Organic cardamom pods

 Nowadays, cardamom is a culinary must.
 Much appreciated by Pakistani, Persian and Indian food lovers, it can also be found in items of Baltic and Scandinavian bakery (4), as well as in certain flavours of chewing-gum (3).

 A traditional remedy to stimulate appetite, act as a digestive or carminative (5), cardamom is now used for symptoms of dyspepsia, in compliance with the health proposals provided by the European Commission.

 Cardamom pods are formed from essential oil (2 to 8%), starch (20 to 40%) and fatty acids (1 to 4%) (5).
 They are also formed from sterols and phenolic acids, thus allowing an antioxidant action (7).
 Furthermore, cardamom is anti-inflammatory (6), helps to fight against halitosis (bad breath) and its aphrodisiac qualities (2).

-Cardamom seeds can be infused for therapeutic purposes: 20 g per litre of water or 1.5 g of cardamom in powder per day (5).
+Cardamom seeds can be used in infusions: 20 g per litre of water or 1.5 g of cardamom in powder per day (5).

 The intense and citrusy aroma of cardamom makes a much appreciated spice for the creation of pastry and oriental dishes.
 It can be used in powder, pods or seeds (preferably split to release all of its aroma).